 22% of online returns happen because the product looks considerably different from what it looked like online.
 23% of online returns happen because the customer received the wrong product.

-What can we learn from returns?
+What can we learn from product return?

 Now, let’s find out how product returns can be used as good sources of information to help scale up the business.